swo/amr_geography/README.md

 # To do

+## 14 May

+Use a Mantel test!
+This will compare the matrix of interactions (ε) against the matrix of use/resistance associations (Δρ/Δτ).
+If we use Spearman metric, then no need to worry about whether its log odds of Δρ/Δτ or whatever

+## 7 May

-7 May: Analyses should be done.
+Analyses should be done.
 Now it's about stitching together the new manuscript.

 Include a point that says that, given that adjacent US states have epsilon ~ 10^{-2.5} and non-adjacent have 10^-4, we expect 0.4% reduction in dr/du vs.